colinw10/huddl-app/docs/copilot-task/03-BACKEND-INSTRUCTIONS.md

 All endpoints require authentication (must be logged in).

+IMPORTANT: friend_list returns simple user data, NOT serialized Friendship objects!
 Expected response for GET /api/friends/:
 [
   {
     "id": 1,
     "username": "alice",
-    "avatar": "/media/profile_pics/alice.jpg"
+    "first_name": "Alice",
+    "last_name": "Smith"
   },
   {
     "id": 2,
     "username": "bob",
-    "avatar": null
+    "first_name": "Bob",
+    "last_name": "Jones"
   }
 ]

+Expected response for GET /api/friends/requests/:
+[
+  {
+    "id": 1,
+    "from_user": {
+      "id": 5,
+      "username": "charlie",
+      "first_name": "Charlie",
+      "last_name": "Brown"
+    },
+    "created_at": "2024-12-19T10:30:00Z"
+  }
+]

+For accept_request:
+1. Find the FriendRequest by ID
+2. Verify to_user is current user
+3. Create TWO Friendship records (both directions)
+4. DELETE the FriendRequest
+5. Return the new friend's data

+For decline_request:
+1. Find the FriendRequest by ID
+2. Verify to_user is current user
+3. DELETE the FriendRequest
+4. Return success response

+For remove_friend:
+1. Delete Friendship where user=me AND friend=target
+2. Also delete reverse: user=target AND friend=me
+3. Return success

 Think about:
-- How do you find all friends for current user?
-(Q objects for both sides)
+- How do you find all friends?
+(Friendship.objects.filter(user=request.user))
-- When accepting request, do you create Friendship and delete request?
+- When accepting, create BOTH directions of friendship
 - What if user tries to friend themselves?
-(Return error)
+(Return 400 error)
 - What if friend request already exists?
-(Return error or existing request)
+(Return 400 error)
 - What if users are already friends?
-(Return error)
+(Return 400 error)
-- For remove, do you delete Friendship where user is on either side?

-Hint: from django.db.models import Q
-Hint: Friendship.objects.filter(Q(user1=request.user) | Q(user2=request.user))
+Hint: Use @api_view(['GET']) and @api_view(['POST']) decorators
-Hint: Use @api_view decorator for function-based views
+Hint: Use @permission_classes([IsAuthenticated])
-Hint: Or create a ViewSet with custom @action methods
+Hint: Build response dict manually in views (not using serializers for simple cases)
 Hint: Return proper status codes: 201 Created, 400 Bad Request, 404 Not Found
+Hint: For accept: Friendship.objects.create(user=to_user, friend=from_user)
+Hint: For accept: Friendship.objects.create(user=from_user, friend=to_user)
 """

 from rest_framework.decorators import api_view, permission_classes
-from rest_framework.permissions import IsAuthenticated from rest_framework.response import Response from rest_framework import status from django.db.models import Q from django.contrib.auth.models import User from .models import Friendship, FriendRequest from .serializers import FriendshipSerializer, FriendRequestSerializer, UserFriendSerializer
+from rest_framework.permissions import IsAuthenticated from rest_framework.response import Response from rest_framework import status from django.contrib.auth.models import User from .models import Friendship, FriendRequest

-# Your views here
+# Your views here:
+# friend_list, pending_requests, send_request, accept_request, decline_request, remove_friend
 ```

 #### `backend/friends/serializers.py`